Mamallapuram – The Workshop of the Pallavas

 This account of Babington was the first attempt deciphering the inscriptions at the Ganesha Ratha and above the sculptures on the Pancha Ratha complex.
 His attempt was worthy of praise as he succeeded to an extent.
 However, we had to wait for almost half a century to get an authentic translation of these inscriptions, from the efforts of E Hultzsch.

-Heeren’s work was a comprehensive one on the art and monuments of India and inclusion of Mamallapuram in this provided the necessary impetus to the study of the monuments.
+Heeren’s work was comprehensive on the art and monuments of India and inclusion of Mamallapuram in this provided the necessary impetus to the study of the monuments.
+He was the first to propose that Mamallapuram may be same as Ptolemy’s Maliarpha.

 Caunter, Hobart (1834, The Oriental Annual or Scenes in India vol. I) – This account was a very brief account of a travel of few days.
 The travelers were bewildered and surprised to see the magnificent monuments at Mahabalipuram.
 They were aware of the poem The Curse of Kehama and also the underground city of Baly as mentioned in the poem.

 They first saw the Shore Temple which was told to be dedicated to Vishnu.
-On seeing the caves and open air bas-reliefs, the author writes, ‘The impress of true genius is really stamped upon them in a most marvellous degree, especially when we consider the remote era to which they belong‘.
+On seeing the caves and open air bas-reliefs, the author writes, “The impress of true genius is really stamped upon them in a most marvellous degree, especially when we consider the remote era to which they belong”13.
 This account was accompanied with few sketches from William Daniell and his uncle.

-Braddock, John (1844, A Guide to the Sculptures, Excavations and Other Remarkable Objects at Mamallaipur) – This article was published after the sad demise of John Braddock by his friend and well-wisher Reverend George William Mahon.
+Braddock, John (1844, A Guide to the Sculptures, Excavations and Other Remarkable Objects at Mamallaipur) – This article was published after the sad demise of John Braddock by his friend and well-wisher Reverend George William Mahon15.
 Mahon had earlier requested Braddock to work upon the guidebook for this place, however the latter passed away before finishing his work.
 On request from Braddock’s family, Mahon published the papers as made available to him by Braddock before his death.
-This account was published in the Madras Journal of Literature and Science vol. VIII.

 Mahon took reference of an earlier article from Babington as it contained the best account of the inscriptions at that time.
 Mahon tells that Babington mentioned about an inscription at Adi-Varaha temple, partly hidden by a wall, which mentions the name of the place as Mahamalaipur, “city of great mountain”.
 If this is true, it might be adduced as proof of the more recent age of the inscription; for the hill is by no means remarkable, otherwise than for the sanctity or renown because of its sculptures.
 He also pointed out William Taylor who found that the place is called Mamallaipur in two of its inscriptions.
 He adds that the present common name of the place was Mavalavaram but not Mahabalipuram.